 Adam Jensen’s life as a head of security for Sarif Industries hasn’t been quite peaceful lately with one terrorist attack forcing him to become augmented to save his life.
-It wasn’t his way to be given these augmentations, but it’s all fine, now he has enough power to take down all who come in his way.
+It wasn’t his choice to be given these augmentations in Deus Ex Human Revolution, but it’s all fine, now he has enough power to take down all who come in his way.

-You can unlock all these augmentations by completing the objectives in game which will reward you with experience points and eventually level up Jensen.
+You can unlock all these augmentations by completing the objectives in-game which will reward you with experience points and eventually level up Jensen.
 As Jensen levels up, he will earn Praxis Points, which can be used to unlock these new augmentations.
-If you don’t want to waste your earned Piraxis points in Dues Ex: Human Revolution, you should read this guide.
+If you don’t want to waste your earned Praxis points in Dues Ex Human Revolution, you should read this guide.

 Apart from earning Praxis points by leveling up your character, you can also purchase them for a large sum at a nearby med clinic.